Invisible Woman: Future Foundation

 Reed started the Future Foundation for the benefit of the world and for science.
 When the Human Torch died, the Fantastic Four was dissolved and Sue's heroic exploits were moved entirely under the banner of the Future Foundation.
 It is later revealed that Johnny was revived and is still alive.

 Secret Wars

 Sue and the rest of the Fantastic Four create a life raft that will save them from the coming death of the universe.
 However, right before the final incursion between their universe and the Ultimate Universe, Sue's part of the ship becomes separated.
 Reed and Black Panther plan to get her ship back, with Sue holding her part together with her force field.
 However, the death of the universe proves too much, even for her, and she, Ben, and her children die at the hands of Oblivion, with Reed screaming in agony at the death of his wife and children.
 Captain Marvel tells him they need to go, and they leave Sue's destroyed part of the ship behind.

-When Molecule Man transfers his power to Reed, Reed used it to resurrect his family including Sue, and they began to rebuild the entire Multiverse.
+When Molecule Man transfers his power to Reed, Reed used it to resurrect his family including Sue, and they began to rebuild the multiverse.

-Invisible Woman was later with Mister Fantastic and the Future Foundation when they were confronted by the Griever at the End of All Things.